-Here in the Flow Country, the Flows to the Future Project and the RSPB are able to offer several ways to get involved, with more roles in development for the future.
+Here in the Flow Country, the RSPB are able to offer several ways to get involved, with more roles in development for the future.
 We also offer work experience opportunities for young people.

 Short term volunteering

-We are also looking for short term volunteers through the winter.
+We are also looking for short term volunteers throughout the winter.
 This opportunity will be for a minimum of two weeks and will involve similar work to that of the long term opportunity.
-Dates currently available are from 17th February - 7th April 2017.
+Dates currently available are February 2019.

 Residential volunteer opportunities are advertized on the RSPB website.

 ‘I had a fantastic time volunteering at Forsinard, surveying some of our most iconic birds and taking part in genuine conservation work in a unique landscape.
 I've never learnt so many new things so quickly, and I also gained the skills and experience I needed to begin a career working in conservation.
 I'm extremely grateful for the opportunity to volunteer at Forsinard, I would definitely recommend it!’

 Visitor centre volunteer